datastax/pulsar-ansible/README.md

 Please **NOTE** that,
 1) Version change of a Pulsar cluster can be dangerous.
 Please **ALWAYS** fully test the procedure in a lower environment before applying in production.
 It is possible that this automation framework needs to be tweaked in order to support the newer version Pulsar release upgrade.
 2) Pulsar version changes on the server hosts in the cluster always happen in serial mode as one by one.
-  1) But for Pulsar client hosts, the version update can happen on multiple hosts at the same time.
+    * For Pulsar client hosts, the version update can happen on multiple hosts at the same time.

 When running this playbook, the following global variable (*group_vars/all*) defines the **target** cluster version.
 The **current** cluster version will be automatically detected by the scripts.
 If the target version is the same as the current version, this playbook execution will be executed
 ```
 pulsarLS_ver_main: "2.10"